The Unearthly (1957)

 When the scientist in question is John Carradine, we’re in for a very special schlock outing.

-This black and white spook fest begins with lovely Allison Hayes arriving at the retreat of Mr. Carradine in hopes he can help her get over her nervous breakdown and better adapt to society in general.
+This black and white spook fest begins with lovely Allison Hayes (the one and only 50 Foot Woman) arriving at the retreat of Mr. Carradine in hopes he can help her get over her nervous breakdown and better adapt to society in general.
 John seems more concerned about making sure she has no living relatives.
 Hmmmm.

 Behind the scenes John is working on glandular transplants which sadly have some major side effects on his subjects.
 Disfigurement and a zombie like state.
 One of his subjects now resides as his manservant.
 None other than Tor Johnson as Lobo.
-It’s the same character name he used in what was essentially the same role for Ed Wood in Bride of the Monster opposite Bela Lugosi.
+It’s the same character name he used in what was essentially the same role for Ed Wood’s camp classic Bride of the Monster opposite Bela Lugosi.

 Into Carradine’s perfect operation comes Myron Healy as a convict on the run that John quickly blackmails into helping on his experiments as well as offering him the gift of eternal life.
 He astutely declines.

 When it’s time to perform another experiment on poor Sally Todd, Carradine asks nurse Marilyn Buferd, “Did you sterilize my number 23 scalpel?”
 After all this is a big operation.
 “Clamp.
 Clamp.
 Wipe my brow.
 Number 23 scalpel.
 Clamp.
 Wipe my brow.”
-I love it when Carradine shows up in these films acting so seriously that his life must depend on it’s outcome being a film of note.
+I love it when Carradine shows up in these films acting so seriously that his life must depend on it’s outcome being a film worthy of a Casablanca like reputation.

 When another failed attempt at success results in poor Sally being facially mutilated Carradine may have to turn to stunning Allison Hayes for his next attempt.
 Not if our escaped convict who may be concealing his true identity has anything to say about it.
 He quickly goes to Allison to urge her to leave before John turns number 23 scalpel in her direction.